MxNl/bouquets/README.md

 and turning angle, so paths that look alike come from series with similar directional dynamics, regardless of their absolute values.

+The technique is structurally related to DNA walk visualisations (Gates 1986;
+Yau et al. 2003).

 ---